 Why this matters

 Custom signals help you monitor your target accounts for very specific business events that matter to your outbound strategy.
-Instead of tracking only standard signal types, you can define your own questions and let lemlist scan daily web content, including LinkedIn posts, news, and articles, to surface relevant buying signals.
+Instead of tracking only standard signal types, you can define your own questions and let lemlist scan web content, including LinkedIn posts, news, and articles, to surface relevant buying signals.

 Before you start